 Dementia leads to cognitive impairment that progressively worsens activities of daily living, takes away independence and impairs quality of life.
 The impact on individuals living with neurogenerative disease, as well as on the NHS, is enormous.
 For example, more than 25% of all NHS hospital beds are occupied by people with dementia and 20% of these admissions are due to preventable causes such as falls, episodes of agitation or an infection.
 The best way to improve this situation is to deal with problems before hospital admission is necessary.
 This centre will focus on developing practical, effective new technologies for use in the home that support an individual’s autonomy and personalises their care.

-Launched in spring 2019, this interdisciplinary and innovative centre catalyses the development of necessary technology and data science.
-Researchers optimise these technologies in a model home environment, deploy them in real-world evaluation studies and then, having established an evidence base, deliver them to people living with dementia and their carers.
+Launched in spring 2019, with the opening event taking place in May 2022, this interdisciplinary and innovative centre catalyses the development of necessary technology and data science.
+Researchers are optimising these technologies in a model home environment, deploying them in real-world evaluation studies and then, having established an evidence base, will deliver them to people living with dementia and their carers.

 The centre aims to: